 We've got Answers.
 Ask Phil

 The number of cases in relation to the population are still very low.
-As the others have mentioned, there's no evidence yet to suggest the strain has mutated... read more »over 1 year ago
+As the others have mentioned, there's no evidence yet to suggest the strain has mutated... read more »about 4 years ago

 By all reports China is one of the safer destinations of the world for solo female travellers.
-Just take the usual precautions, be sensible about your safety... read more »about 2 years ago
+Just take the usual precautions, be sensible about your safety... read more »almost 5 years ago